DillClaw Resolver (Published Specification)

 3.3 Resolution Guarantees

-- Determinism — Given the same query and registry state, a conformant resolver must return the same ranked result.
+- Determinism — Given the same query and registry state, a conformant resolver MUST return the same ranked result.
+Determinism requires pinned arithmetic for trust scoring and deterministic tie-breaking — both specified in §6.2.

-- No silent failure — Every request returns a structured response.
-A resolver that cannot answer returns a documented error state, never an empty body or unhandled exception.
+- No silent failure — Every request MUST return a structured response.
+A resolver that cannot answer MUST return a documented error state, never an empty body or unhandled exception.

-trace_idthat can be used to reconstruct the full resolution decision from resolver logs. - Trust transparency — The trust signals used in ranking are always returned alongside the result, so the calling agent can evaluate the basis for selection.
+trace_idthat can be used to reconstruct the full resolution decision from resolver logs. - Trust transparency — The trust signals used in ranking MUST always be returned alongside the result, so the calling agent can evaluate the basis for selection.

-- Signature pass-through — DNSO cryptographic signatures on Capability Records are never stripped or modified by the resolver.
+- Signature pass-through — DNSO cryptographic signatures on Capability Records MUST NOT be stripped or modified by the resolver.
 The agent receives them verbatim for independent verification.

 Query Language